adegard/markdown-cv/index.md

 ### Summary

-*I am a french Chemical Engineer and Sales Manager with a focus mainly on industrial solutions.*
+*I am a french Chemical Engineer, actually Sales Manager with a focus mainly on industrial solutions.*

 *I am a creative problem-solver with communication skills, and a passion for implementing new and innovative technologies to help solve challenges and improving company processes (Lean).*